nokia/pcaptoparquet/README.md

 ## License
 This project is licensed under the BSD-3-Clause License.
 See the `LICENSE` file for more details.
 Copyright 2025 Nokia.

+## DeepWiki
+Additional documentation can be found at [pcaptoparquet](https://deepwiki.com/nokia/pcaptoparquet).